NtiyisoN/dailygame/readme.md

 Unimportant gimmicks, do it eventually(maybe even never):
 1. "Inventory" - You can store items(whatever that will be). (it's more important to do the generic progression, and only eventually work on non-core stuff that adds complexity without doin the core)
+2. "Combat" - add complexity to it
+3. "RPG" - more player character stats
+4. "name" - add ability to name your character